Let's be honest - going on a winter walking tour of Boston in the snow is not what most visitors and tourists have in mind.

 Once you have finished walking around the park, head back to the Arlington Street gate and and turn left toward Newbury Street - just past the Newbury Hotel.

 Snow makes the famous Victorian mansions and historic churches of Back Bay look their elegant best.
 Without the camouflage of tree leaves, you can admire architectural details hidden from view at other times of the year.

-Cross Arlington Street at the light near the Taj Hotel, and walk up Newbury Street to Berkeley Street.
+Cross Arlington Street at the light near the Newbury Hotel, and walk up Newbury Street to Berkeley Street.